Concordium/concordium-wallet-proxy/README.md

 - `"type"` - the event type.
 The possible values are `"updated"`, `"transferred"`, `"interrupted"` and `"resumed"`
 - if the value of the `"type"` field is `"updated"`, the following additional fields are present:
   - `"address"` - the address of the contract that was updated,
-  - `"instigator"` - the address of the instigator of the update, i.e. source of the message, an account or contract,
+  - `"instigator"` - the address of the instigator of the update, i.e. source of the message, an account or contract (this will differ from the sender of the transaction in nested transactons),
-  - `"amount"` - the amount that was transferred to the contract.
+  - `"amount"` - the amount that was transferred to the contract and subtracted from the instigator,
   - `"message"` - the message that was sent to the contract given as a hex string,
   - `"receiveName"` - the name of the contract receive function that was called,
   - `"contractVersion"` - version of the contract that was updated,